User Guide

 Inquiry about Moodle

-• If you can not log in to Moodle, or have any questions after reading the usage manual, please contact the ICT Office (ict-support[at]sophia.ac.jp).
+• If you can not log in to Moodle or have any questions after reading the usage manual, please contact the ICT Office (ict-support[at]sophia.ac.jp).

-• ICT Office cannot answer questions about the content or assignments of individual courses.
+• The ICT Office cannot answer questions about the content or assignments of individual courses.
 Please contact your teacher.

 How to contact teachers

-Refer to the syllabus or class bulletin board on Loyola to know how you should contact the teacher.
+Refer to the syllabus or the class bulletin board on Loyola to know how you should contact the teacher.

 Before starting to use Moodle